dcsync/pycobalt/README.md

   - insert_menu
   - separator

-here's an example using all of those:
+Here's an example using all of those:

     import pycobalt.engine as engine
     import pycobalt.gui as gui